How To Fix Muscle Imbalance – Regain Your Balance

 The #1 reason I come across are muscle imbalances is that of the hips.
-And to no surprise people tell me “man I have done me so good, my spine is messed up!”
+And to no surprise, people tell me “man I have done me so well, my spine is messed up!”
 Quite frankly, that response turns to fear, and hate right away.
-I immediately run the check up test…
+I immediately run the checkup test…

 - “do you lean forward more than you do back?”

 - “Is it hard to rotate?”

 - “And do you hips hurt when you stand up?”

 Just these 4 questions tell me all I need to conclude, “bingo, it’s the hips!”